zX3no/gonk/README.md

 - Gonk doesn't start after an update.

   Run `gonk reset` to reset your database.
+  If this doesn't work, you can reset the database by deleting `%appdata%/gonk/` or `~/gonk` on linux.

 - If your music player has broken lines, increase your zoom level or font size.